-Α. Emission Reductions during the Reporting period (tCO 2 -e) from section 4.3 875,578.1 В. If applicable, number of Emission Reductions from reducing forest degradation that have been estimated using proxy-based estimation approaches (use zero if not applicable) 0 C. Number of Emission Reductions estimated using measurement approaches (A-B) 875,578.1 D. Conservativeness Factor to reflect the level of uncertainty from non-proxy based approaches associated with the estimation of ERs during the Crediting Period from section 5.2 0.15 E. Calculate (0.15 B) + (C D) 131,336.7 F. Emission Reductions after uncertainty set-aside (A - E) 744,241.4 G. Number of ERs for which the ability to transfer Title to ERs is still unclear or contested at the time of transfer of ERs from section 6.1 0 н.
-ERs sold, assigned or otherwise used by any other entity for sale, public relations, compliance or any other purpose including ERs that have been set-aside to meet Reversal management requirements under other GHG accounting schemes From section 6.4 0 I. Potential ERs that can be transferred to the Carbon Fund before reversal risk set-aside (F - G - H)) 744,241.4 J. Total reversal risk set-aside percentage applied to the ER program From section 7.3 0.35 К. Quantity of ERs to allocated to the Reversal Buffer and the Pooled Reversal Buffer (multiply I and J) 260,484.5 L. Number of FCPF ERs (I - L).
-483,756.9
+A. Emission Reductions during the Reporting period (tCO 2 -e) from section 4.3 -7,464,200.0 В. If applicable, number of Emission Reductions from reducing forest degradation that have been estimated using proxy-based estimation approaches (use zero if not applicable) 0 C. Number of Emission Reductions estimated using measurement approaches (A-B) -7,464,200.0 D. Percentage of ERs (A) for which the ability to transfer Title to ERs is clear or uncontested from section 6.1 100% Title to ERS is clear of uncontested Section 0.1 Ε. ERs sold, assigned or otherwise used by any other entity for sale, public relations, compliance or any other purpose including ERs accounted separately under other GHG accounting schemes or ERs that have been setaside to meet Reversal management requirements under other GHG accounting schemes. from section 6.4 0 F. Total ERs (B+C)D-E -7,464,200 Conservativeness Factor to reflect the level of G. uncertainty from non-proxy based approaches associated with the estimation of ERs during the Crediting Period from section 5.2 15%

+١ н.
+Quantity of ERs to be allocated to the Uncertainty Reversal Buffer (0.15B/AF)+(GC/AF) From section 6.4 -1,119,630 Total various wisk set saids personted a smiled to the FD From ı Total reversal risk set-aside percentage applied to the ER program section 7.3 0.35 J ۱.
+Quantity of ERs to allocated to the Reversal Buffer (F-H)(I-5%) -1,903,371 ı Κ. Quantity of ERs to be allocated to the Pooled Reversal Buffer (F-H)5% -317,229 ı L .
+Number of FCPF ERs (F-H-J-K) -4,123,970.5

-- ANNEX 1: INFORMATION ON THE IMPLEMENTATION OF THE SAFEGUARDS PLANS - ANNEX 2: INFORMATION ON THE IMPLEMENTATION OF THE BENEFIT-SHARING PLAN - ANNEX 3: INFORMATION ON THE GENERATION AND/OR ENHANCEMENT OF PRIORITY NON-CARBON BENEFITS
+ANNEX 1: INFORMATION ON THE IMPLEMENTATION OF THE SAFEGUARDS PLANS

+ANNEX 2: INFORMATION ON THE IMPLEMENTATION OF THE BENEFIT-SHARING PLAN

+ANNEX 3: INFORMATION ON THE GENERATION AND/OR ENHANCEMENT OF PRIORITY NON-CARBON BENEFITS